awgv/use-timer-hook/README.md

 yarn add @awgv/use-timer-hook
 ```

-Even though the hook is pretty self explanatory, it’s also well-documented internally, so you can rely on your editor for autocompletion and information on any of the hook’s members.
+Even though the hook is pretty self explanatory, it’s also well-documented internally, so you can rely on your editor for intelligent code completion.

 ```javascript
 // YourComponent.js